 - Administrative experience sufficient to perform assigned responsibilities; exercise authority appropriately; and collaborate effectively with a broad range of students, faculty, staff, and administrators

-- Proven ability to handle confidential and sensitive matters
+- Proven ability to manage confidential and sensitive matters

 - Excellent oral and written communication skills